 Working alongside the NHS

 Private home physiotherapy is not a replacement for NHS care — it works best alongside it.
-If a patient has an NHS community physio, Chloe is happy to coordinate, share progress notes (with permission), and avoid duplicating exercises.
+If a patient has an NHS community physio, we are happy to coordinate, share progress notes (with permission), and avoid duplicating exercises.
 Many patients use private home visits to top up frequency, focus on specific goals, or continue rehabilitation after NHS discharge.

 How to enquire

-Start with a free phone call to talk through the situation and check whether home physiotherapy is the right fit.
-Chloe will be honest if she thinks NHS or specialist neuro rehab would suit the patient better.
+Start with a free phone enquiry to talk through the situation and check whether home physiotherapy is the right fit.
+We will be honest if we think NHS or specialist neuro rehab would suit the patient better.
+Get in touch with the office and a member of our team will be in touch to help you.